fabiobarboza7/CircuitAI/README.md

 });
 // ...

-const response = await project.sendMessage({
+const response = await project.start({
-  input: "Check credit score of the customer {customer_id}", });
+  input: "Check credit score of the customer 1234", });

 console.log(response);
+// {
+//   success: true,
+//   output: {
-// Output: { output: "The credit score of the customer is 750", parsed: 750 }
+//     finalResponse: 'The credit score of the customer is 750',
+//     circuits: [
+//       {
+//         agent: 'CreditAnalysis',
+//         input: 'Check credit score of the customer 1234',
+//         triagingInput: 'score of customer 1234',
+//         output: {....},
+//         proccessTime: 12 //ms
+//       },
+//       {
+//         agent: 'FraudAnalysis',
+//         input: 'Check credit score of the customer 1234',
+//         triagingInput: 'Any restrictions for customer 1234?',
+//         output: {....},
+//         proccessTime: 4 //ms
+//       }
+//     ]
+//   }
+// }
 ```

 ## Features